When considering Medicaid eligibility and planning strategies, many questions about jointly held assets arise.

 Regardless of whether a senior may need to apply for Medicaid someday, avoid joint accounts and comingling funds if you can.
 Doing so can falsely overstate a senior’s assets, thereby disqualifying them from some benefits, and make it very difficult to disentangle your finances without negative consequences.
 Instead of opening a joint bank account or changing the title on existing accounts to help an aging loved one manage their money, it’s best to obtain a durable financial power of attorney (POA) document or be named as an authorized signer on their account.
 With both of these options, the senior retains sole ownership of the account, thereby minimizing potential issues with Medicaid.

 When an applicant adds POD (pay on death) to a bank account or TOD (transfer on death) to a brokerage account, it does not affect how Medicaid views those funds for eligibility purposes.
 That is because POD and TOD only name beneficiaries indicating who receives ownership of the account after the current owner’s death.
 The applicant/owner continues to have complete ownership of the account during their life and can withdraw the entire account at any time.

 Joint Accounts, Marriage and Medicaid

 When it comes to married couples, asset allowances and eligibility rules become more complex.
 Oftentimes, only one spouse needs long-term care (the institutionalized spouse), while the other remains in the community (the community spouse).
-For this reason, Medicaid ensures that there is a way for the institutionalized spouse to “spend down” their excess assets and attain eligibility without completely impoverishing the other spouse.
+For this reason, Medicaid ensures that there is a way for the institutionalized spouse to “spend down” their excess assets and attain eligibility without completely impoverishing the community spouse.

-Note, however, that it is generally a good idea to transfer all accounts into the name of the healthy community spouse, so that financial transactions can be facilitated if the institutionalized spouse becomes legally incapacitated.
+Note, however, that it is generally a good idea to transfer all accounts into the name of the healthy community spouse so that financial transactions can be facilitated if the institutionalized spouse becomes legally incapacitated.